 Year Level Yearly # of Assessments Yearly # of Therapy Sessions

-1 1 0
+1 1-2 0

-2 6 30
+2 3-4 30

-3 6 50
+3 3-4 50

-4 4 40
+4 2-3 40

 Assessments include any combinations of focused/integrated assessments and comprehensive assessments as defined by the APPIC form for internship application.
+According to APPIC recommendations, students should aim to conduct at minimum 10 comprehensive assessments prior to applying for internship.
+The expectations for yearly assessments outlined above are based on this recommendation.
+Students and faculty may take into consideration the student's assessment experience outside of the PSC when setting yearly assessment expectations.
 Students should review their caseloads regularly with their CVT supervisor to ensure that expected caseloads are met.
-In consultation with the CVT supervisor and with written, informed consent of the client, all direct clinical services provided to clients should be recoded.
+In consultation with the CVT supervisor and with written, informed consent of the client, all direct clinical services provided to clients should be recorded.

-Students must complete all written clinical work (e.g., reports, treatment summaries, case notes, etc.) and close any case files (where appropriate) prior to the last day of fall, spring, and summer semester.
+Students must complete all written clinical work (e.g., reports, treatment summaries, case notes, etc.) and close any case files (where appropriate) in a timely manner as outlined in the PSC manual and prior to the last day of fall, spring, and summer semester.
 All cases seen, even if only seen for an initial consultation, should have a written note in the file.
 Students are responsible for verifying with their CVT supervisor and the PSC Director that all appropriate clinical cases are closed and paperwork is completed.

-Failure to close cases and complete paperwork will result in a grade of Incomplete for CVT and the student may not register for further coursework (including CVT, thesis or dissertation hours or internship) until all written work is completed.
+Failure to complete clinical documentation in a timely manner (including closing cases) will result in a grade of Incomplete and/or a reduced grade for CVT and the student may not register for further coursework (including CVT, thesis or dissertation hours or internship) until all written work is completed.
 Students are not eligible to graduate until all written clinical work is complete and approved by the clinical supervisor and the PSC Director.